 Now, if this petition is successful, their liability is limited to the surviving portion of the boat.

-A boat which is, essentially, worthless.
-For the families who have filed a boat accident lawsuit against the operator, the damaged vessel that took their loved ones lives may be the sum total of their damages.
-Even in ideal condition, the value of the boat (about $100,000 – $150,000) is significantly less than the $100,000,000 the families are seeking in compensation.
+A boat that is, essentially, worthless.
+For the families who have filed a maritime injury lawsuit against the operator, the damaged vessel that took the lives of their loved ones may be the sum total of their damages.
+Even in ideal conditions, the value of the boat (about $100,000 – $150,000) is significantly less than the $100,000,000 the families are seeking in compensation.